xinyuwei-david/AI-Foundry-Model-Performance/readme.md

 Next, we will use a Python script to automate the deployment of the model and use another program to evaluate the model's performance.

-### Fast Deploy AI Model on AML Model Catalog via Azure GPU VM
+### Fast Deploy AI Model on Model Catalog via Azure GPU VM

 By now, the AML names tested in this repo, their full names on Hugging Face, and the Azure GPU VM SKUs that can be deployed on AML are as follows.